 Two Tank Lanai Diving Adventure from Lahaina

-This is the best way to scuba dive on Molokai from Maui and it’s perfect for families visiting Maui with teens.
-It’s a two tank dive and you’ll have plenty of time to explore the First and Second Cathedral.
+This is the best way to scuba dive on Molokai from Maui, and it’s perfect for families visiting Maui with teens.
+It’s a two-tank dive, and you’ll have plenty of time to explore the First and Second Cathedrals.

 Your family will get a kick out of diving through lava tubes, archways, and tons of tropical fish.
 Plus, they will provide breakfast.